Skip to main content

 No-fault insurance means damages caused by a collision will be covered by a party’s own insurance policy, regardless of who was at fault.
 The DCPD covers the damage done to a policyholder's vehicle when the crash is not their fault.
 Before DCPD, damages incurred by the not-at-fault driver would be covered by the at-fault driver’s insurance provider, creating a longer, more complicated process in which the innocent party had to deal with an insurance company they did not choose.

-There is rarely a deductible on the DCPD section of an insurance policy, meaning the policyholder will not have to come up with any out-of-pocket money to have their vehicle repaired.
+There is rarely an insurance deductible on the DCPD section of an insurance policy, meaning the policyholder will not have to come up with any out-of-pocket money to have their vehicle repaired.

 Under OPCF 49, an Ontario driver can agree not to receive compensation for damages caused to their vehicle in a collision that was not their fault.

-In short, this means Ontario drivers will have the option to opt out of DCPD on their Ontario car insurance policy and waive their opportunity to claim damages from their own insurance provider in the event of a motor vehicle collision that was not their fault.
+In short, this means Ontario drivers can opt out of DCPD on their car insurance policy and waive their opportunity to claim damages from their own insurance provider in the event of a motor vehicle collision that was not their fault.

 Compare car insurance quotes from Canada's top providers.